PD-06/Volistic/README.md

 ## 🍎・Wanna Try it Out??

-1. On your local machine, [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into a your preferred folder!
+1. On your machine, [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into a your preferred folder!
 2. Navigate to the cloned repository, and [open a terminal at the folder](https://www.google.com/search?client=opera-gx&q=opening+a+terminal+at+a+folder&sourceid=opera&ie=UTF-8&oe=UTF-8) `VolisticCLI`!
 3. Type `pwd` to your terminal and press `return↵`!
 If it show `.../Volistic/VolisticCLI` then your current working directory is correct!
 4. Copy paste this command: `javac Volistic.java; java Volistic` to your terminal and press `return↵`!
 5. 🎉・It should now run the Volistic Program, have fun!・🎊

-## How to Contribute
+## 🎁・How to Get Started Contributing and Making Your Own Program on Volistic

+You're highly suggested to use Pull Request to get your changes to the repository instead of direct edit.
+Please refer to `CODE_OF_CONDUCT.md` for follow-up on this guide here.
+If you need any help regarding this matter, kindly consult to: deffreus (Discord)

+### Through Apache NetBeans

+Refer to this documentation [here](https://netbeans.apache.org/tutorial/main/kb/docs/ide/git/).

-### Through VSCode (Recommended)
+### Through VSCode

 1. Donwload & Install VSCode!
 See the guide [here](https://www.youtube.com/watch?v=U5swA1GRJ18)!
 2. Open VSCode, then click the 'Extension' icon on the side bar!